Frequently Asked Questions

 Q: What do I get from my CTC program?

-A: Students completing a CTC program receive intensive career specific skill training that may include on the job experience, mentoring from individuals in the field, industry certifications and licensures, apprenticeship training, and up to 20+ articulated or transcripted college credits.
+A: Students completing a CTC program receive intensive career specific skill training that may include on the job experience, mentoring from individuals in the field, industry certifications and licensures, apprenticeship training, and up to 20+ articulated or dual enrollment college credits.
 Specific benefits are included for each program in the individual program descriptions.

 Q: Will my CTC program help me to prepare for college and career after graduation?